 Ready for a Weekend in Chanhassen?

 Chanhassen is a fun community to visit.
-It has the small town charm but close enough to Minneapolis you don’t feel isolated.
+It has the small-town charm but is close enough to Minneapolis you don’t feel isolated.
 You could easily spend a weekend exploring different things to do during your weekend in Chanhassen.